James Ellis (actor): Career

 His success as Dandy made him a sought-after actor and led to subsequent roles with the BBC and ITV, including as Philip in the BBC production of Stewart Love's The Sugar Cube (transmitted 21 June 1961) and ultimately his role as Bert Lynch in Z-Cars (1962–78).
-In this police series, set in the fictional Newtown in Lancashire, his character rose from the rank of PC to Inspector over the series run.
+In this police series, set in the fictional Newtown in Lancashire, his character rose from the rank of PC to Inspector over the series' run.
 Ellis appeared in 629 episodes of this series, an all-time record for any actor's appearances in a TV detective/police series.
 The impact of Z-Cars was such that he became a household name in this era.
 In addition he appeared in a January 1967 episode of the Z-Cars spin-off Softly, Softly ("Barlow Was There: Part 3: Mischief"), which reunited the now DC Lynch with his former Newtown colleagues, Barlow (Stratford Johns), Watt (Frank Windsor) and Blackitt (Robert Keegan).

 From 1982, he portrayed Norman Martin, the violent and troubled father of Billy, in the "Billy" trilogy of plays by Graham Reid, all of which were broadcast as part of the Play for Today series.
 The first of the plays, Too Late to Talk to Billy, was followed by A Matter of Choice for Billy (1983) and A Coming to Terms for Billy (1984).
 A postscript to the trilogy, Lorna, was broadcast in 1987.
 In the mid-1980s Ellis was a member of the team of interviewers on "Afternoon Plus", produced by Thames Television.

-He appeared in Till Death Us Do Part, in Doctor Who, In Sickness and in Health, Ballykissangel, Playing the Field, One By One and the cult sitcom Nightingales, with Robert Lindsay and David Threlfall.
+He appeared in Till Death Us Do Part, Doctor Who, In Sickness and in Health, Ballykissangel, Playing the Field, One By One and the cult sitcom Nightingales, with Robert Lindsay and David Threlfall.

 In Antonia Bird's Priest (1994), from a screenplay by Jimmy McGovern, he played Father Ellerton.
 Ellis also contributed cameos to popular series such as Boys from the Blackstuff by Alan Bleasdale, Only Fools and Horses, The Bill, Casualty, Boon, Common as Muck, Birds of a Feather, Lovejoy and Heartbeat.

 He was the subject of This Is Your Life in 2001 when he was surprised by Michael Aspel.